-descendents have figured in the life this country since colonial times.
-(Note
+descendants have figured in the life of this country since colonial times.
+That

-that exact same statment can be applied the great state of Texas, as well!)
+exact same statement may be applied the great state of Texas as well, as Stephan F.

 Based on the presence of their surname, or that of an

-ancestor, in the book Tartan for Me, upwards of 75% of U.S.
+ancestor, in the book Tartan for Me by

 Buchanan, and Grant are all "still alive and well" in the 21st century!
 (James